Glencore signs fuels contract with Libya's NTC

 Vitol, along with Qatar, was a top supplier for the rebels in east Libya during the first few months of the revolt and, while it is still sending fuel, the NTC has diversified its business partners.

-Over the past week, Swiss-based Gunvor, a major trader of Russian oil and products, and France's Total (TOTF.PA) have supplied their first tankers to Libya since the conflict between rebels and forces loyal to Gaddafi began in February.
+Over the past week, Russia's Gunvor and France's Total (TOTF.PA) have supplied their first tankers to Libya since the conflict between rebels and forces loyal to Gaddafi began in February.

 Even during peacetime, the North African oil producer relied on imports of fuels such as gasoline because of insufficient refining capacity.
 Import requirements have surged since the conflict began in February due to refinery outages and a sharp drop in output of natural gas, used to make electricity.